 Some European leaders have expressed clear support for the Libyan opposition, but many ordinary Libyans fear Western countries are more worried about money than their safety.

-“And if we intrude in too clumsy a fashion, or if we intrude in an unwise fashion, then we will lose the support we have among the Libyan people.
+The Libyans are very clear that they want foreign support, but they want foreigners to keep their hands off their revolution, claims John Graham, former US diplomat to Libya.“And if we intrude in too clumsy a fashion, or if we intrude in an unwise fashion, then we will lose the support we have among the Libyan people.
 And then there could be a very possible future with a prolonged civil war and a lawless state,” said Graham.